Flight and expulsion of Germans from Poland during and after World War II: Formal end of the expulsions

-After 1 January 1948, Germans were primarily shipped to the Soviet occupation zone (after 7 October 1949, the German Democratic Republic), based on a Polish-Soviet agreement.
+After 1 January 1948, Germans were primarily shipped to the Soviet occupation zone (after 7 October 1949, the German Democratic Republic (GDR)), based on a Polish-Soviet agreement.
 Most Germans had been expelled by the end of 1947.
 In entire 1948, a relatively small number of 42,700 were expelled, and another 34,100 in 1949.
-In 1950, 59,433 Germans were expelled following a bi-lateral agreement between the People's Republic of Poland and the German Democratic Republic (GDR), 26,196 of whom however headed for West Germany.
+In 1950, 59,433 Germans were expelled following a bi-lateral agreement between the People's Republic of Poland and the GDR, 26,196 of whom however headed for West Germany.
 Between October 1948 and December 1950 all 35,000 German prisoners of war detained in Poland were shipped to Germany.

 On 10 March 1951, the Polish "Bureau for Repatriation" (PUR) was disbanded; all further resettlement from Poland to Germany was carried out in a non-forcible and peaceful manner by the Polish state travel agency Orbis.